the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/03-faq.md

 **How do I support the project?**
 If you find my lessons useful and would like to contribute, seek my website's [About Page](https://www.robinwieruch.de/about/) for information about how to offer support.
 It is also very helpful for my readers spread the word about how my books helped them, so others might discover ways to improve their web development skillsets.
 Lastly, I have a [Patreon](https://www.patreon.com/rwieruch) available for anyone who would like to become a long-term contributor to my ongoing projects.
 Contributing through any of the provided channels gives me the freedom to create in-depth courses, and to continue offering free material.

 **Is there a money back guarantee?**
 Yes, there is 100% money back guarantee for two months if you don't think it's a good fit.
 Please contact me directly to seek a refund.

 **What's your motivation behind the book?**
-I want to teach about web development in a way that is consistent enough for novices and experienced developers to follow.
-Often, online material is released without updates, or it only covers a limited aspect of a topic.
-My goal is to provide this consistent and updated learning experience.
-I also hope to support minorities by providing content for free, or by [giving back in other ways](https://www.robinwieruch.de/giving-back-by-learning-react/).
-I recently found that I am most fulfilled when teaching others about programming.
-I consider it a meaningful activity that I prefer over any other 9 to 5 job at any company, so I hope to continue instruction others as long as I am able.
+I want to teach about this topic consistently.
+I often find materials online that don't receive update, or only applies to a small part of a topic.
+Sometimes people struggle to find consistent and up-to-date resources to learn from.
+I want to provide this consistent and up-to-date learning experience.
+Also, I hope I can support the less fortunate with my projects by giving them the content for free or by [having other impacts](https://www.robinwieruch.de/giving-back-by-learning-react/).
+Recently, I've found myself fulfilled when teaching others about programming, as it's a meaningful activity I prefer over any 9-to-5 job.
+I hope to continue this path in the future.

-**Is there a call to action?**
-Yes.
-Think about anyone who has shown interest in GraphQL, someone currently learning it, or even someone who is unaware it exists, and consider using this book as a good foundation.
-The book is intended to be shared with others.